 Blueberry Buttermilk Banana Bread

 As the bananas ripen, the starches turn into sugar.
 This sugar is what gives bananas their flavor and also lends well to to baked goods, such as banana bread.
 Using overly ripe bananas will produce a sweeter and moister banana bread.
 If you've ever eaten a banana that wasn't ripe yet, I'm sure you've tasted the starchiness, and it's not good.
 That's why you don't want to bake with those bananas either!
 So, while bananas for eating are best in the middle – the ones for baking are best overly ripe.
 So, save those bananas and make something with them.

-Can I use frozen blueberries instead of fresh?
+Can I use frozen blueberries?

 Banana bread is moist and fluffy, just like cake.
 So it needs to be stored in an airtight container to retain that moisture and keep its texture.
 I like to keep my banana bread in a cake dome.
 A tupperware or zip bag will also work!

-blueberry buttermilk banana bread
+slice of blueberry buttermilk banana bread on a white plate.

-blueberry buttermilk banana bread
+blueberry buttermilk banana bread sliced on a wood cutting board.

+Blueberry Buttermilk Banana Bread